 “Cross-disciplinary research is essential for making progress in combating a problem as complicated as obesity.
 The Momentum Center provides an important opportunity for scientists from various backgrounds to collaborate on innovative approaches to understanding, preventing, and treating childhood obesity.”

-Ashley Gearhardt is an Assistant Professor of Psychology at the University of Michigan.
+Ashley Gearhardt is an Associate Professor of Psychology and Director of the Food and Addiction Science & Treatment (FAST) Lab at the University of Michigan.
 Her research centers on evidence linking obesity and substance dependence, which has led to increased interest in the role of an addictive process in problematic eating behavior.
 As part of her research, she examines cognitive and neural processes of symptoms associated with food addiction, and does so through neuroimaging, eye tracking, and measurement development.
 Dr. Gearhardt is also interested in how food environments (e.g., food commercials, food-related product placements) may lead potentially addictive foods to have widespread clinical and public health consequences.
 She earned her PhD from Yale University.

+Dr. Susan Gelman is the Heinz Werner Distinguished University Professor of Psychology and Linquistics.
 Dr. Gelman’s research interests include cognitive development, language acquisition, categorization, inductive reasoning, causal reasoning, and relationships between language and thought.
-She earned her Ph.D. in Psychology, with a Ph.D. minor in Linguistics at Stanford.
+She earned her PhD in Psychology, with a PhD minor in Linguistics at Stanford.

 “The Momentum Center offers the opportunity for cross-disciplinary research collaboration, which is essential for the kind of macro-level problem solving needed to address highly complex and pervasive problems such as child obesity.”